Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ryu.
-I am an MA Interdisciplinary Studies student who studies Texts & Technology with TESOL at the University of Central Florida.
+I am a Doctoral Student who studies Texts & Technology with TESOL at the University of Central Florida.

-Recently, I earned a graduate cetrificate in TEFL (Teaching English as a Foregin Language) from UCF.
-Thus, I am currently focusing on Texts & Technology for the completion of my MA degree in Interdisciplinary Studies.
+Recently, I earned a Master of Arts in Interdisciplinary Studies.
+In this degree's curriculum I had two concentrations in TEFL (Teaching English as a Foregin Language) and Texts & Technology.